dantudose/Hacktor/README.md

-# Small test code for Hacktor-Watch 2.0
+# Test Project for Hacktor-Watch 2.0

 This is a small test project for Platformio written for Hacktor Watch 2.0 that brings up most of the hardware and displays an analog watch face.
 Written mostly by AI.